kjhscs2425/project-3-make-a-discord-bot-v2-Venusstars1/proposal.md

 When a user says: Josie
 My bot will respond by: Josie's on a vacation far away, come around and talk it over

+When a user says: lower
+My bot will respond by: lowercasing the sentence

+When a user says: any number
+My bot will respond by: returning a random number between 1 and 1 million